turbulent/dockwrkr/README.md

 cron               45c26cf9c3d4   26279    172.17.0.10    1 months ago         -
 ```

-## start / stop
+### start / stop

 These commands will start or stop the specified containers.

 ```
-#host# dockwrkr start web
+# dockwrkr start web
 'web' has been started.
-#host# cat /var/run/docker/dockwrkr/web.pid
+# cat /var/run/docker/dockwrkr/web.pid
 18738
-#host#
 ```

 You can affect multiple containers at once by listing them on the command line.
-Alternatively you can also use the -a switch to affect all defined containers.
+Alternatively you can also use the `-a` switch to affect all defined
+containers.

 ```
-#host# dockwrkr stop web cache
+# dockwrkr stop web cache
 'web' has been stopped.
 'cache' has been stopped.
 ```

 ```
-#host# dockwrkr start -a
+# dockwrkr start -a
 'dbmaster' has been created and started.
 'cache' has been created and started.
 'redis' has been created and started.